-When the System Became the Product: Becoming a beginner again midlife
+When the System Became the Product & Becoming a Beginner Again

 I spent most of my career designing physical things.
 Architectural hardware, kitchen housewares, home accessories and food packaging.
 Interfaces people could hold in their hands.